CogStack/ocr-service/README.md

 OCR_SERVICE_TESSERACT_LANG - default "eng", language we are trying to ocr, only English is tested within the unittest, therefore expect variable results with anything else

-OCR_SERVICE_THREADS - default 1, this is specifically used by the web service, it should ALWAYS be set to 1 unless you an image only ocr-ing scenario, see OCR-ing scenarios section above
+OCR_WEB_SERVICE_THREADS - default 1, this is specifically used by the web service, this can now be set to a value greater than 1 to allow multiple requests to process at the same time, of course, with split CPU resources,see OCR-ing scenarios section above

 OCR_SERVICE_LOG_LEVEL - default 40, possible values : 50 - CRITICAL, 40 - ERROR, 30 - WARNING, 20 - INFO, 10 - DEBUG, 0 - NOTSET